ryosuzuki/homepage/content/projects/realitysketch.md

 For educational applications, we can think of the following three setups of how students and teachers can use our tool:

-1. **Classroom presentation**: In this case, a teacher or an as- sistant sketches and visualizes the motion, which can be shared through a connected large display or projector, so that the students can see and understand.
+1. **Classroom presentation**: In this case, a teacher or an assistant sketches and visualizes the motion, which can be shared through a connected large display or projector, so that the students can see and understand.

 2. **Collaborative learning**: In this case, students can form a group and interact with their own devices.
 Since mobile AR is accessible for almost all smartphones, every student should be able to play by themselves, which can lead to an interesting exploration and discoveries.